-With more than a decade of experience as a professional photographer, Jennifer Zdon sees the world with discerning eyes.
+With more than two decades of experience as a professional photographer, Jennifer Zdon sees the world with discerning eyes.

 She spots the fleeting moments, passing expressions and telling details that show the gravity of any occasion and the spirit of the people she photographs.
 As an accomplished photojournalist, she finds the visual poetry and subtle beauty in any setting, often working with natural light and available scenery.